Updated 2023

 - Australian Gluten-Free Life

-- A grill grate– When cross-contamination and budget need to be considered, a small grill grate is a gift for any barbecue lover. !
-Place it on top of a barbecue grill, and no more worries about cooking on a shared surface at that summer barbecue.
+- A grill grate– When cross-contamination and budget need to be considered, a small grill grate is a gift for any barbecue lover!
+Place it on top of a barbecue grill, and no more worries about cross-contamination at that summer barbecue.

 - Spiralizer (Zoodle Maker)– A spiralizer is the perfect gift for any cook, but it is even better for a gluten-free cook.
 Make gluten-free noodles from zucchini or other vegetables in a flash.

-- Gluten-free mug or t-shirt – When you need a gift for a gluten-free coworker whose preferences you aren’t sure of, check out these gluten-free coffee cups and gluten-free t-shirts on Etsy.
+- Gluten-free swag – When you need a gift for a gluten-free coworker whose preferences you aren’t sure of, check out these gluten-free coffee cups and gluten-free t-shirts on Etsy.

 - Reusable lunch bags/food containers: A “must-have” for anyone on a special diet- a reusable lunch bag or other food containers.
 Think of these items as an expression of someone’s unique personality.
 Find one that fits the person/child you are buying for.
 Here are a few options to get you started.